Goshido/android-vulkan/docs/proper-ui.md

 The text looks thinner in _Android-Vulkan_ implementation than _Google Chrome_ implementation.

-On the first though it could be subpixel rendering on the _Window_.
+On the first thought it could be subpixel rendering on the _Windows_.
 It has impact on appearance of course.
 But I assure you that this is not the main contribution to the visuals.

 It should be some mapping from: